-“Friends and family feel for you,” says Aucoin, “but they have no idea what it’s like to be told you have breast cancer.
+“Friends and family feel for you,” says Joan, “but they have no idea what it’s like to be told you have breast cancer.
 Only other breast cancer survivors would know what you’re going through; they can relate and share their experiences, fears, hopes and latest treatments.
 There’s a great deal of comfort in listening to a voice of experience.”

-“It’s like finding sisters,” says Thompson.
+“It’s like finding sisters,” says Barbara.
 “It doesn’t matter what age they are.
 There’s an unspoken bond that’s very powerful.
 We just understand, without having to be specific like we do with other friends [who have not gone through cancer].”

 Besides a shared experience of the physical manifestations of the disease and its treatment, other survivors can help with the emotional and lifestyle issues it engenders, says Virginia Yule, executive director of Toronto-based Willow Breast Cancer Support Canada, which runs peer support programs and offers information and education programs nationally.